NajiElKotob/Awesome-Excel/Topics/Data-Visualization-with-Excel.md

 * Integrating Excel charts with Microsoft Word
 * Integrating Excel charts with Microsoft PowerPoint
 * Introduction to Data Visualization and sharing using Power BI
+* How to Choose the Right Chart
+  * Visualizing Parts of a Whole
+  * Visualizing Performane Comparisons
+  * Visualizing Changes over Time
+  * Visualizing relationships between two or more variables